Jollywatt/typst-fletcher/src/main.typ

 /// 	)
 /// }
 ///
-/// - extrude (array of numbers): Draw copies of the stroke extruded by the
+/// - extrude (array): Draw a separate stroke for each extrusion offset to
-///  given multiples of the stroke's thickness.
-Used to obtain a stroke doubling
+///  obtain a multi-stroke effect.
+Offsets may be numbers (specifying multiples
-///  effect.
-Best explained by example:
+///  of the stroke's thickness) or lengths.
 ///
 ///  #fletcher.diagram({
 ///  	(